 If you're enrolled in an official UND Cooperative Education Program, which combines classroom learning with professional work experience, you may be eligible for aid.

 Your financial aid eligibility will be reviewed after you register for a cooperative education course.
 If your financial aid changes, you'll be sent a notification to your UND email account.
-If your enrollment status changes, please notify the Student Financial Aid Office.
+If your enrollment status changes, please notify One-Stop Student Services.

 Federal regulations limit the number of times you can repeat a course for which you receive federal financial aid.